nirvanatao/bitnami-docker-cassandra/README.md

 ## 3.11.4-debian-9-r181 and 3.11.4-ol-7-r194

 - Decrease the size of the container.
-Cassandra configuration moved to bash scripts in the rootfs/ folder.
+The configuration logic is now based on Bash scripts in the `rootfs/` folder.
-- This container is backwards compatible with the previous versions, as the mount folders remain unchanged.

 ## 3.11.3-r129